TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Examples/ContextualMenu/Index.rst

            return [
                // BEWARE!!!
 RequireJS MODULES MUST ALWAYS START WITH "TYPO3/CMS/" (and no "Vendor" segment here) 'data-callback-module' => 'TYPO3/CMS/ExtensionKey/ContextMenuActions',
-               // Here you can also add any other useful "data-" attribute you'd like to use in your JavaScript (e.g. localized messages)
+               // Here you can also add any other useful "data-" attribute you'd like to use in your JavaScript (for example localized messages)
            ];
        }